SamuelBor/Git-Down-On-It/README.md

 ## Undoing Mistakes
 ### Alter a Commit

-`git commit —amend -m <message>` replaces the last commit with the staged changes and the last commit combined.
+`git commit --amend -m <message>` replaces the last commit with the staged changes and the last commit combined.
 If there are no staged changes then this can be used to amend the commit message.

 ### Undo a Commit